Cornbread is such a great dish to make, as it can go well with many different types of meals.

 Learn from this mistake and approach things differently next time.
 You should get much better results.

 Waiting too long to bake the bread can also be a problem.
 Sometimes this happens when you mix everything up and then allow the bread mix to sit on the counter instead of baking it right away.

 When this occurs, you’ll often see the bread sink in the middle.
 Cracks will form on the cornbread, and the bread will also be sort of deflated in the middle.

 Do your best to avoid letting the bread mix sit on the counter after you’ve mixed it up.
 Don’t wait to put it into the oven.

 You want to mix the cornbread up just before you plan to bake it.
 Stick to doing things this way and sunken cornbread issues won’t be something you’ll have to worry about again.

 Don’t overcook the cornbread either.
-Sometimes allowing the cornbread to bake too long will cause issues.
+Sometimes allowing it to bake too long will cause issues.

-Often, this will cause the cornbread to be dry and crumbly.
+Often, this will cause it to be dry and crumbly.
 It’s normal for cornbread to be a bit crumbly, but it can be bad when it’s overcooked.